TsukiCU/Gomoku/README.md

 # Gomoku
 This is the project for CSEE 4840, Spring 2024.

-The project is to develop a Gomoku Game, as well as user-friendly interfaces, and display it combining with the hardware.
+This project is to develop a Gomoku game as well as a user-friendly interface and develop nice user interface in conjunction with hardware.

 ## Main features
 - ### Basic Game Logic
 - ### AI Algorithm

 ## How to Run
-To test the software function, switch to branch tsuki
+To test the game logic and AI function, switch to branch tsuki

-If you want to play with AI, change Makefile to:
+To play with AI, change Makefile to:
 ```
 SOURCES = ../src/gomoku.cpp ../src/players.cpp gomokuAI.cpp pve.cpp